Chapter 10: The Family Tree

 With basket in hand, Hermione and Ginny made their way to where Harry and Ron stood in the backyard.
 Hermione eyed Harry apprehensively at the sight of a broom in his hand.

-"You're not going flying on that are you?" said Ginny in an annoyed tone.
+In an admonishing tone of voice Ginny said, "You're not going flying on that are you?"

 Harry and Ron just glanced at each other.